-The music program is divided into basic, intermediate and advanced levels, each of which is one to two years in length.
+Music instruction at Fei Tian is organized into basic, intermediate and advanced levels, each of which is one to two years in length.

 Students increase their appreciation for music by learning basic elements such as sound, rhythm, music notation, melody, harmony, key, musical texture, musical form, and musical style.
-Music of the Renaissance, Baroque, Classical, and early Romantic periods are highlighted in discussions, and composers representative of each of those periods (J. S. Bach, Handel, Haydn, Mozart, Bee-thoven, Chopin, Schubert, etc.) are introduced.
-By the end of the course students will have devel-oped the vocabulary to discuss musical elements, styles, and periods.
+Music of the Renaissance, Baroque, Classical, and early Romantic periods are highlighted in discussions, and composers representative of each of those periods (Bach, Handel, Haydn, Mozart, Beethoven, Chopin, Schubert, etc.) are introduced.
+By completion, students will have developed the vocabulary to discuss musical elements, styles, and periods.

-This course introduces the basic language of music.
-This includes pitch notation, rhythm nota-tion, note names, keyboard communication, chromatic scales, key signatures, and scales.
-Students will learn to recognize and draw clefs; notes; rests; and sharp, flat, and natural signs, and also develop other written music skills.
+These courses introduce the basic language of music, which includes pitch notation, rhythm notation, note names, keyboard communication, chromatic scales, key signatures, and scales.
+Students will learn to recognize and draw clefs, notes, rests, sharp, flat, and natural signs, and will also develop other written music skills.

-The course focuses on developing students’ skills in sightsinging, singing, recognition of intervals and chamber music, basic dictation, rhythmic dictation, and score-reading.
-Students will work on singing exercises in major and minor keys and in different rhythms.
+These courses focus on developing students’ skills in sight-singing, singing, recognition of intervals and chords, basic dictation, rhythmic dictation, and score reading.
+Students will engage in singing exercises in major and minor keys and with different rhythms.

 Appreciation of Chinese Music

-This course offers an introduction to the characteristics, styles, and genres of Chinese music and also develops the students’ artistic sense and appreciation for Chinese music.
-The course also in-cludes a study of traditional Chinese instrumental music, folk songs, narrative music, and local operas through the use of selected videos and audio samples.
-Students gain an understanding of the richness and diversity of Chinese music and see how traditional Chinese music has always been strongly related to the intellectual history and culture of the Middle Kingdom.
+This is an introduction to Chinese Music that aims to develop students’ artistic sensibility and appreciation for Chinese music.
+It introduces the characteristics, styles, and genres of Chinese music, and includes study of traditional Chinese instrumental music, folk songs, narrative music, and operas.
+Upon completion, students should gain an understanding of the richness and diversity of Chinese music as well as the close relationship between traditional Chinese music and the intellectual history and culture of China.

-Fei Tian Academy students will receive private instrument lessons in their primary instrument from staff and faculty at the Academy.
-Lessons are available in strings, woodwinds, brass, and percussion.
+Students are provided with private instrument lessons in their primary instrument from Fei Tian faculty and staff.
+Lessons are available for Western strings, percussion, woodwinds, brass, and Chinese instruments.

-The vocal performance coaching is designed to prepare young singers for the rigors of conservato-ry training.
-The coursework introduces students to the various concepts, techniques, and exercis-es that give singers strong command over their vocal resources.
-Basic breathing techniques are taught and practiced to strengthen the diaphragm and enhance a singer’s note-holding capability and vocal strength.
+The vocal performance coaching is designed to prepare young singers for the rigors of conservatory training.
+The coursework introduces students to the various concepts, techniques, and exercises that give singers a strong command over their vocal resources.
+Basic breathing techniques are taught and practiced to strengthen the diaphragm and enhance the singer’s note-holding capability and vocal strength.
 Students work through various vocal exercises to improve pitch and sound quality.
-They also learn how they should present themselves and their songs before a live audi-ence.
-The goal is for students to build confidence in their own unique voice and strengthen their singing.
+They also learn how they should present themselves and their songs before a live audience.
+The goal is for students to build confidence in their own unique voice and to strengthen their singing.